sergiooncode/warehouse/README.md

 # Infrastructure

 - Uses Flask and Flask-RESTX as infrastructure base.
-- In an MVP version (tagged as inmemory-mvp in github) an inmemory store is used based on the Flask config.
+- In an MVP version (tagged as inmemory-mvp in this repo) an inmemory store is used based on the Flask config.
-- In an following version (tagged as mongo-as-db in github) a MongoDB is used as store for the warehouse entities.
+- In an following version (tagged as mongo-as-db in this repo) a MongoDB is used as store for the warehouse entities.
+- The frontend app is based on ReactJS and can be considered an quick-and-dirty MVP.

 ## Considerations